Commonwealth Games day-by-day guide & schedule

 What else is happening?

 The first of three days of judo culminates in medal matches from 18:00 to 20:45.
 Judo has only appeared sporadically at the Commonwealth Games - four times since 1990 - so this is a relatively rare opportunity to see the sport at this level.
-Chelsie Giles, an Olympic bronze medallist in Tokyo who became the European champion in April this year, competes for England in the women's -52kg class.

 Table tennis runs from 09:30 to 14:45 with the women's team medals decided.
 India beat Singapore to gold in this event four years ago, with England third after defeating Australia in the bronze medal play-off.
 Table tennis has only been in the Commonwealth Games since 2002 but Singapore already have a staggering 50 medals in this event, more than double the number won by any other nation.
 Glasgow 2014 team champion Clarence Chew and Chinese-born 2010 world champion Feng Tianwei are in the Singapore squad for Birmingham.